-The best way to organize kitchen cabinets and drawers is to organize them around work spaces.
+The best way for organizing kitchen cabinets and drawers is to organize them around work spaces.
 Kitchens are places of work essentially and organization of work spaces is important to efficiency.
 Plus, an organized work space just feels good.
 In this article we’ll cover various work spaces you will likely have in your kitchen and suggest how to organize each to maximize work flow.

 My wife is an organization freak and she has our kitchen very tuned for work flow.
 To give you an idea of how she can be I’ll share with you that she won’t let me pack the car for trips.
 She will literally pull everything out of the car and repack it if I try.
 Not because I didn’t do a good job, but because I didn’t do a perfect job.
 Continue reading to learn more about kitchen work spaces and tips from my wife for organizing each.